napiorkowskimarcin/416_kik/README.md

 Current state:
 ![](gitphoto/202100305-1.PNG)

-- Important - created on php 8.0 -
+- Important - created on php 8.0
-- For now - create first game in db maually.

 - Arrange .env to your username and password
+- create kik database

 - Download repository and:
   $ cd kik_back